Harshavardhan1636/AgriAssist/README.md

-# AgriAssist: AI-Powered Crop Health Analysis
+# AgriAssist 3.0: AI-Powered Crop Health Analysis

 AgriAssist is a web application designed to act as a "Digital Health Twin" for a farm.
 It uses AI to analyze images of crops, diagnose diseases, assess severity, and forecast outbreak risks.
 This tool is intended to help farmers and agronomists make informed decisions to protect their crops.

+## Current Status

+AgriAssist 3.0 represents a significant evolution from previous versions, with a focus on practical implementation and user experience.
+The application is currently in the prototype stage with a fully functional frontend and simulated backend services.

-## Key Features
+## Key Features (Implemented)

 - **Multimodal & Multilingual Analysis:** Upload an image, record a voice note, or type a description in your local language to get a comprehensive health analysis.
 - **Disease Classification & Severity Assessment:** The AI model identifies potential diseases, provides confidence scores, and estimates the extent of damage.
 - **Explainable AI (XAI):** Uses Grad-CAM heatmaps to visualize which parts of the image the AI focused on for its diagnosis, building farmer trust.
-- **Risk Forecasting:** Provides a 7-day outbreak risk score based on various data points to enable preventive action.
+- **Risk Forecasting:** Provides a 14-day outbreak risk score based on various data points to enable preventive action.
-- **Community Outbreak Alerts:** Features a live, interactive map showing reported disease outbreaks in the region, helping farmers stay informed about local threats.
 - **Ethical & Smart Marketplace:** An integrated store recommends safe, government-approved, and organic-first products based on the specific crop diagnosis.
 Includes a map to find local retailers.
 - **Persistent AI Conversations:** Every analysis creates a dedicated chat session.
 Farmers can ask follow-up questions and refer back to the conversation days later, creating an ongoing relationship with their AI assistant.
 - **Analysis History & Review Queue:** Browse all past analyses and flag low-confidence predictions for expert review by an agronomist, creating a continuous learning loop.
+- **Voice Input Support:** Hands-free symptom description using Web Speech API for accessibility.
+- **Crop-Specific Models:** Different AI models for different crops (paddy for rice, plantvillage for others).
+- **Real Dashboard Analytics:** Dynamic charts and metrics using actual user data.

 ## Tech Stack